 By planning a lavender wedding theme, using both the color (which is similar to lilac) and the flower, you can create a wedding experience that feels soft, beautiful, and laced with love.
-Of course, it's always a good idea not to go overboard with anything, but, when you love lavender, you love lavender.
+Of course, it's always a good idea not to go overboard with anything—but when you love lavender, you love lavender.

 In a perfect world, planning your wedding in the midst of a fresh lavender field would be a thing, but, alas, it’s not.
 Creating your own lavender field isn’t very reasonable, either.

-What you can do though, is dress up your wedding day with shades of lavender, and then use the flowers to enhance your decor, your attire, your food and beverages, and everything in between.
-Plus, send lavender wedding invitations to set the tone for your special day.
+What you can do, however, is dress up your wedding day with shades of lavender—and then use the flowers to enhance your decor, your attire, your food and beverages, and everything in between.
+(You can even send lavender wedding invitations to set the tone for your special day!)